How To Remove an Item From a PowerShell Array

 Figure 2.
 Setting an array position to $Null removes the value from the array.

-Given the ease with which I just removed an array item, you may be wondering why I am even going to bother explaining the hard way of doing this.
+Given the ease with which I removed an array item, you may wonder why I would even bother explaining the hard way of doing this.
 The reason why is that we haven’t truly removed the item from the array.
-Although the value is gone, the array still retains six positions (you can check by typing $A.count).
-Additionally, the letter E remains in the 4th index position, and F is still in the 5th index position, just as it was before I removed the letter D.
+Although this method removes the value, it retains the original structure.
+It continues to have six positions, even though one is empty.
+For example, typing $A.count will still return 6.
+Additionally:

 PowerShell screenshot illustrates that the array positions have not been changed